Pair Correlation of zeros of Dirichlet $L$-Functions: A possible path towards the conjectures of Chowla, Elliott-Halberstam and Montgomery: Introduction

 The paper is organised as follows.
-In \S \ref{S2}, we recall results we need to prove our theorems.
-In \S \ref{S3}, we prove Theorems \ref{yalmodifiedcor}--\ref{yalmodifiedthm1} and the \S \ref{S4} is devoted to proofs of the main results of this paper, i.e, Theorems \ref{thmfullrange} and \ref{weakpcapp}.
+In Section \ref{S2}, we recall existing results we need to prove our theorems.
+In Section \ref{S3}, we prove Theorems \ref{yalmodifiedcor}-\ref{yalmodifiedthm1} and Section \ref{S4} is devoted to proofs of the main results of this paper, i.e, Theorems \ref{thmfullrange} and \ref{thm-Lzero-onehalf}.
 The crux of the proof of Theorem \ref{thmfullrange} lies in the following observations.
-As noted earlier, the conjectural estimate represents a substantial improvement compared to the trivial bound in both the $q$ and $T$ aspects when discussing the pair correlation of zeros of Dirichlet $L$-functions (see \eqref{trivial}, \eqref{turkey} \& \eqref{turkey2}).
-On the other hand, it is relatively less significant in the context of the correlation of zeros of the Riemann zeta.
-This leads to the following key point: while proving Theorem \ref{thmfullrange}, the analysis proceeds smoothly in case of ``not too small'' zeros, aligning with the case of modulus $1$ (see \cite[Thm 1]{HB}).
-However, when accounting for the contributions of low-lying zeros, the trivial estimate becomes inadequate.
-To address this difficulty, we dissect the problem into dyadic intervals and subsequently transition from local to global intervals.
-For more details, please refer to \S \ref{S4}.
+As noted earlier, the estimate in Conjecture \ref{yalconj1} represents a substantial improvement compared to the trivial bound in both the $q$ and $T$ aspects when discussing the pair correlation of zeros of Dirichlet $L$-functions (see \eqref{trivial}, \eqref{turkey} \& \eqref{turkey2}).
+On the other hand, it is relatively less significant in the context of the correlation of zeros of the Riemann zeta function.
+This leads to the following key point: while proving Theorem \ref{thmfullrange}, the analysis proceeds smoothly in case of ``not too small'' zeros, aligning with the case of modulus $1$ (see \cite[Thm.~1]{HB}).
+In this zero-range, it is enough to use $F^+_q(x,T)$ since $L(1/2 + i\gamma, \chi) =0$ if and only if $L(1/2 - i\gamma, \overline{\chi}) =0$, see Lemma \ref{conj-trick-lemma}.
+However, when accounting for the contributions of low-lying zeros, in contrast to the modulus $1$ case, the trivial estimate for $F^+_q(x,T)$ becomes inadequate.
+To address this difficulty, we need to use a suitable conjectural bound for a form of the pair correlation function built with zeros having imaginary parts in a symmetric interval centered at $0$, namely $F_q(x,T)$, in order to dissect the problem into dyadic intervals and subsequently transition from local to global intervals.
+Moreover, the necessity of working with $F_q(x,T)$ connects our setting to the possible existence of a zero attained at $1/2$ for Dirichlet $L$-functions and leads to the proof of Theorem \ref{thm-Lzero-onehalf}.
+For more details, please refer to Section \ref{S4}.